general nav links About ACHP

 Home Historic Preservation Programs & Officers Federal GSA

 Since 1949, the U.S. General Services Administration (GSA) has provided workspace to the civilian federal government, including federal agency offices, courthouses, custom houses, and post offices across the United States and its territories.
-GSA owns more than 400 historic buildings that are listed or eligible for listing in the National Register of Historic Places, and more than 800 buildings that are more than 50 years old.
+GSA owns more than 464 historic buildings that are listed or eligible for listing in the National Register of Historic Places.
+Historic buildings make up about 30% of GSA’s owned inventory.
+GSA leases space in 175 historic buildings.
 Please see GSA's Historic Buildings website for information on leading public architects, important architectural styles, and the history that shaped GSA's portfolio of historic buildings.

 Given the size and significance of its historic building portfolio, leased property, and ongoing acquisition and disposition activities, GSA has become a national leader for compliance with the National Historic Preservation Act (NHPA, 1966) and other stewardship directives including: Protection and Enhancement of the Cultural Environment, Executive Order 11593 (1971); the Public Buildings Cooperative Use Act (1976); Federal Space Management, Executive Order 12072 (1978); Locating Federal Facilities on Historic Properties in our Nation's Central Cities, Executive Order 13006 (1996); and Preserve America, Executive Order 13287 (2003).